-- a.
-Permitting Authority.
-Major Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing. - b.Applicability.
-Major Projects involve a change in the appearance of a property and are more substantial in nature than Minor Projects.
+- a.Permitting Authority.
+Tier 2 Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing. - b.Applicability.
+Tier 2 Projects involve a change in appearance of a property which is more substantial than Tier 1 but not as impactful to the overall fabric of the neighborhood as Tier 3 Projects.
 They include, but are not limited to, the following: - 1.
-New Construction or Additions to buildings; - 2.
-Demolition of any part of a structure; - 3.
-Discovery of any archaeological resource on the site; - 4.
-Moving of buildings; - 5.
-New Additional Structures; - 6.
-Replacement of architectural details when there will be a change in design or materials from the original or existing details; - The installation of fences or low walls of wood, stone, brick or similar, when proposed to be installed within the Frontage Zone of the lot; - 8.
-Changes to roof lines, including rooftop additions, rooftop decks, or dormers. - 5-4.
+Replacement of architectural details when there will be a change in design or materials from the original or existing details; - 2.
+The installation of fences or low walls of wood, stone, brick or similar, when proposed to be installed within the Frontage Zone of the lot; - 3.
+Changes to roof lines, including rooftop additions, rooftop decks, or dormers. - c.
 Process.
-If the Planning Department determines that the project is complete and should be reviewed by the Historic Preservation Review Board as a Major Project, the item shall be scheduled for the next available Review Board meeting, provided that the noticing requirements of Section 2.D can be met prior to that meeting.
-Within thirty (30) days of the closing of the public hearing, the Review Board must make a decision to approve, approve with conditions, or deny the application. - 6-5.
-For projects that may require additional review by another Permitting Authority within the Town of Newcastle, see Section 2.B.2 above. - 7-6.
-Approval.
-If the Permitting Authority determines that the proposed Addition, Alteration, Relocation, New Construction or Demolition meets the standards of this Ordinance, it shall approve a Certificate of Appropriateness, and shall notify the applicant and Code Enforcement Officer, in writing, of the determination along with any conditions of approval. - 8-7.
-Denial.
-If the Permitting Authority determines that a Certificate of Appropriateness should not be issued, it shall make findings describing how the application does not meet the standards of this chapter.
-However, in order to prepare more detailed findings, the Review Board may postpone the decision for up to ten (10) business days in order to prepare and adopt more-detailed findings.
-The Review Board shall notify the applicant and the Code Enforcement Officer within ten (10) business days of the final determination.
+If the Planning Department determines that the project is complete and should be reviewed by the Historic Preservation Review Board as a Tier 2, the item shall be scheduled for the next available Review Board meeting, provided that the noticing requirements of Section 2.D can be met prior to that meeting.
+Within thirty (30) days of the closing of the public hearing, the Review Board must make a decision to approve, approve with conditions, or deny the application.